cct-datascience/organization/meeting-notes/2019-11-14_data_archiving.md

    * Scripts for any data transformation

  * University web servers / GitHub are not data archives due to lacking preservation policies
+         * Universities can host data archives - but a random FTP page doesn't count (people commonly think it does)
  *

 ### To Do